-Mary entered the Sisters of Notre Dame de Namur in 1951, and through her early ministries in Watsonville, and later Seattle, she experienced the changes that occurred not only in the Church through Vatican II but in American society as well.
-She earned her master's in business education at San Jose State in 1965, and after 14 years of teaching in Notre Dame elementary and high schools in Watsonville, Marysville, and Seattle, she became a professor in the Business School at CND.
+Mary entered the Sisters of Notre Dame de Namur later in 1951, and through her early ministries she experienced the changes that occurred, not only in the Church through Vatican Council II, but in American society as well.
+She earned her master's in business education at San Jose State in 1965, and after 14 years of teaching in Notre Dame elementary and high schools in Watsonville, Marysville, and Seattle, she became a professor at the Business College at CND (now NDNU).
 Six years into her tenure, she became Dean of Students for the College, a job she truly loved.
-"I really got to know the students,

 In the 1990s, after more than 30 years in teaching and administration at the College, she became a member of the Leadership Team for the California Province.
-A major part of her responsibility as a team member was to oversee the construction of the Province Center in Belmont.
-Sr. Mary now lives at the Province Center.
-For years, she worked with the Finance Office and served on the Board of Trustees for Notre Dame de Namur University.
+A major part of her responsibility as a team member was to oversee the construction of the Province Center in Belmont, where she now lives.
+For years, she worked with the Province Finance Office and also served on the Board of Trustees for Notre Dame de Namur University.

-Sr. Mary takes the time to keep healthy and flexible.
-She has practiced yoga for 30 years, and walks every day around the NDNU campus, sometimes on the street that bears her name–Laxague Way!
-An anonymous donor made a gift to the University in her name because Sr. Mary "had made a difference in that person's life."
+Sister Mary takes the time to keep healthy and flexible.
+She has practiced yoga for 20 years, and walks every day around the NDNU campus, sometimes on the street that bears her name–Laxague Way!
+An anonymous donor made a gift to the University in her name because Sister Mary "had made a difference in that person's life."
 She has never known who that person is, or was, and respects the donor's request for privacy.
-Perhaps that donor saw in Sr. Mary what she saw in those Sisters of Notre Dame working on the chandeliers in Ralston Hall 70 years ago: she is a professor, a Sister, not above doing any kind of work, willing to do whatever it takes to make a difference.
+Perhaps that donor saw in Sister Mary what Mary herself saw in those Sisters of Notre Dame working on the chandeliers in Ralston Hall 70 years ago: she is a professor, a Sister, not above doing any kind of work, willing to do whatever it takes to make a difference.

 1954-55 Moreland Notre Dame School, Watsonville, Calif.
 (Teacher, 6th Grade)